-It was difficult for anyone to understand.
-Most of the time when we would tell the parents, they would be shocked and would want to know why.
-If you ever have or will ask the question, “Why is my daughter cutting herself?”, here are some answers.
+And it was difficult for anyone to understand.
+When we would tell the parents, they would be shocked most of the time and would want to know why.
+Maybe you’ve asked or will ask this question yourself: “Why is my daughter cutting herself?”
+Here are some answers.

 Look for the signs.
-The arms are a common place for cutting to occur.
+Girls commonly cut themselves on their arms.
 If they always wear long sleeves, they might be trying to hide the scars.
 Legs also tend to be common targets.
-Look for cuts, scratches, burns, or bruises that are new, particularly if it is consistent, when it seems (all of sudden) they have become a clumsy person or accident prone.
-Other signs may include spending a lot of time alone or never feeling good about themselves.
+Look for new cuts, scratches, burns, or bruises.
+Pay attention to whether they’re consistently showing up or if all of a sudden, your daughter seems to become clumsy or accident-prone.
+Other signs may include spending a lot of time alone or never feeling good about herself.
 When she speaks about herself, is it usually negative?

-People who inflict self injury have uncomfortable feelings that they do not know how to deal with or adequately express.
+People who inflict self-injury have uncomfortable feelings that they do not know how to deal with or adequately express.
 They may have experienced something traumatic, particularly in childhood.
 It can also be linked to confusion about their identity or sexuality.
 Other times, it is connected to difficulty in making friends and maintaining personal relationships.
-Relational and identity problems are typical experiences in early adolescence.
-When adolescents don’t know how to manage their emotions or express themselves, cutting gives them a relief.
-[Tweet This] It will even produce a chemical release in the brain.
+Relational and identity problems are typical in early adolescence.
+When adolescents don’t know how to manage their emotions or express themselves, cutting gives them an unhealthy relief.
+It will even produce a chemical release in the brain.
 Obviously, this is an unhealthy coping mechanism.
 They are in need of treatment to learn healthy ways to manage and express their feelings.

 Distraction and the Feeling of Control

-Self injury is an elevated cry for help; however, most self injurers are not suicidal.
-Since it is a coping mechanism, it is actually an activity that, in a weird way, attempts to sustain their life, rather than end it.
-Suicides by self injurers tend to be accidental.
-They may have suicidal thoughts, and it should be discussed in therapy, even though self injury is usually completely different and needs different treatment.
+Self-injury is an elevated cry for help; however, most self-injurers are not suicidal.
+Since it is a coping mechanism, it is actually an activity that, in a weird way, attempts to sustain their lives rather than end them.
+Suicides by self-injurers tend to be accidental.
+They may have suicidal thoughts, and they should be discussed in therapy, even though self-injury is usually completely different and needs different treatment.